alhusabkn3-art/Gy-Data-Hub/DEPLOY.md

 - Docker/build failures: check Render build logs.
 Common causes:
   - Missing workspace deps, private registries needing auth, or memory limits.
 - DB errors: verify `DATABASE_URL`, `PGSSLMODE`, and networking.
+- SMEAPI authentication errors:
+  - Verify `SME_API_KEY` is set in Render.
+  - Verify the API key has not expired or been revoked.
+  - Confirm the server is sending the key using the required Authorization header.
+- SMEAPI data-plan errors:
+  - Confirm the application is retrieving plans from `/dataplans/`.
+  - Confirm the network ID and data-plan ID match the SMEAPI plan.
+- SMEAPI purchase errors:
+  - Check the Render logs for the transaction reference.
+  - Do not resubmit a purchase that received a processing/reconciliation response.
+  - Check the transaction status using the original reference.
-- Webhook signature verification errors: ensure raw body is sent and secret matches env var.
+- Webhook signature verification errors:
+  - Ensure raw body is sent and secret matches env var.

 ---